By Guest Blogger Travis Finn

 Put away the Golf Clubs and take the opportunity to scoop your kids up and go on adventures.
 You and the kids both spend all week with other people, this is YOUR time to spend with each other.
 Enjoy every minute.

 8) Take kids to doctor and dentist appointments.

 (Not just sick visits … be active and involved in their health and development!)
 I have been known to dress the kids up like Doctors when we go to appointments and we reverse role play with the pediatrician.
 Also, pick some WILD sunglasses for the kids to wear to the dentist – it distracts the kids and it blocks the harsh bright light from their eyes.
 These both make great photo ops!

 9) Get outside!

 Explore and discover things that are not electronic; camping, scavenger hunts around the neighborhood, walking the dog or visiting local parks.
 Simply put….”UNPLUG!”
-This also means leave your smartphone at home, Dads.
+This also means leave your phone at home, too, Dads.

 10) Pray with them and tuck them in at night.

 We like to tell God about our day and thank him for all the good that we experienced and ask him to help us with our struggles.
-Jade usually does “God Blesses” and he picks 5 people to bless each night.
+My son usually does “God Blesses” and he picks five people to bless each night.